Promoting Veteran Enrollment in eBenefits

 U.S. Department of Veterans Affairs (VA), Veterans Benefits Administration (VBA), Benefits Assistance Service (BAS)

 In 2009, the U.S. Department of Veterans Affairs (VA) and Department of Defense (DoD) created the eBenefits web portal to offer Service members, Veterans, and their family members an online, self-service resource to quickly and easily access essential VA and DoD benefits, services, and documents.
 Initial functionality and performance on the site were often identified as poor.
 While the system continued to evolve and incorporate new and more advanced features to enhance usability, enrollment in eBenefits remained low, as the majority of Veterans remained unaware of its existence.
-In 2012, in coordination with the launch of a new, easier online registration process, DFC was tasked with conducting a marketing campaign to increase awareness and enrollment in eBenefits.
-DFC developed a national marketing and strategic communications campaign to encourage Veterans to electronically file disability claims through eBenefits, the joint online web portal of the Department of Veterans Affairs (VA) and the Department of Defense (DoD).
-The campaign strategy included a communications plan, radio and TV PSAs, materials development, partner outreach, and training to internal audiences.
+In 2012, in coordination with the launch of a new, easier online registration process, DIS was tasked with conducting a marketing campaign to increase awareness and enrollment in eBenefits.
+DIS developed a national marketing and strategic communications campaign to encourage Veterans to electronically file disability claims through eBenefits, the joint online web portal of the Department of Veterans Affairs (VA) and the Department of Defense (DoD).
+The campaign strategy included a communications plan, radio and TV PSAs, material development, partner outreach, and training to internal audiences.

 The eBenefits campaign was also awarded a PRSA 2015 Silver Anvil Award of Excellence under the category, Public Service-Government.

 Return to Results Return to Capabilties